Skip to content

 Jittered Backoffs

-Decorrelated Exponential and Soft Exponential backoffs provide built-in decorrelation as a part of their algorithm.
+Decorrelated Exponential and Soft Exponential backoffs provide built-in decorrelation as part of their algorithm.

 Custom Jitters

-Hyx uses jitters as a part of backoff strategies.
-Jitters are callables that take a delay in milliseconds generated by backoff and return the final delay in milliseconds.
+Hyx uses jitters as part of backoff strategies.
+Jitters are callables that take a delay in milliseconds generated by the backoff and return the final delay in milliseconds.

 Note